 Some courts do not allow family members to provide a character witness due to perceived biases.
 However, you may be able to use a friend, colleague, or someone else you know well as a character witness.
 You should choose someone who has first-hand accounts of your behavior and your spouse’s behavior.

 Call a Divorce Lawyer Today

 The attorneys at Law Offices of Rick D. Banks have significant experience working with witnesses in divorce trials.
-Call us today at (559) 222-4891.
+To schedule a no obligation consultation, call (559)222-4891